Page 8: Historical Events In July - 25

 2020 On this day in history [COVID-19 pandemic] North Korean leader Kim Jong-un convenes an emergency meeting, declares a state of emergency, and orders the lockdown of Kaesong after a person suspected of having COVID-19 returned from South Korea.
 If confirmed, it would be the first case to be officially acknowledged by North Korea.

-2021 Tunisian president Kais Saied formally takes power in the country, suspending the parliament and sacking the prime minister on July - 25.
+2021 On this day in history tunisian president Kais Saied formally takes power in the country, suspending the parliament and sacking the prime minister.

-2023 US President Joe Biden signs proclamation establishing the Emmett Till and Mamie Till-Mobley National Monument, located at two sites in Mississippi and one in Illinois; Emmett was a Black teen abducted and murdered in 1955 while vacationing in Mississippi, his mother Mamie pushed for civil rights legislation after his death [1] [2] on July - 25.
+2023 On July - 25 uS President Joe Biden signs proclamation establishing the Emmett Till and Mamie Till-Mobley National Monument, located at two sites in Mississippi and one in Illinois; Emmett was a Black teen abducted and murdered in 1955 while vacationing in Mississippi, his mother Mamie pushed for civil rights legislation after his death [1] [2]

 « Previous Page | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | Next Page »